wirbel-at-vdr-portal/Lazarus2YTDL/README.md

 # Lazarus2YTDL
-a minimalistic GUI to the yt-dl commandline tool.
+a minimalistic GUI to the yt-dlp commandline tool.

 Usage: